thashiznit2003/AutoEncoder/linux-video-encoder/README.md

    ```
    - The script will download the repo tarball via curl if git is not present.
    - To use a different fork: `REPO_URL=https://github.com/<you>/<repo>.git REPO_TARBALL_URL=https://github.com/<you>/<repo>/archive/refs/heads/main.tar.gz ./install_and_run.sh`
-   - Driver install is skipped by default.
-If you need the script to install the NVIDIA driver, set `INSTALL_NVIDIA_DRIVER=1` (uses default P600 driver URL).
 3. Option B (if you have git):
    ```bash
    git clone https://github.com/thashiznit2003/AutoEncoder.git